robdyke/r2d2/content/posts/beyond-all-reason/essay.md

 antithesis is easily understood.
 So while non-friends may appear immoral, heretical, irrational, illegal, or uneconomic these criterion would not be enough to distinguish these non-friends as ‘enemy’; indeed these are as likely to be characteristics of our ‘friends’, in Schmitt’s antithesis, as of our ‘enemies’.
 An enemy is separated from the union of friends; friends associate with one another and are dissociated from their enemies.
 The enemy is stranger, other, different, alien.
 Schmitt is not concerned here with private confrontations and competitions.
 Both friend and enemy are public.
 It is the public definition of friend and of enemy that makes this antagonism *political*.
-Schmitt’s Concept of the Political then is this antagonism, the “most intense and extreme antagonism …\[becoming\] that much more political the closer it approaches the *most extreme point*, that of the friend-enemy grouping.”[^2]
+Schmitt’s Concept of the Political then is this antagonism, the “most intense and extreme antagonism

+> "becoming that much more political the closer it approaches the *most extreme point*, that of the friend-enemy grouping.”[^2]

 The friend-enemy polemical criterion, as an antithesis independent of other distinctions, gives other political concepts meaning.
 By grouping